jemilaalley/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that moves all files beginning with uppercase letters to the directory
+script that deletes all files in the pwd that ends with the ~